DataFire/Integrations/integrations/generated/amazonaws_firehose/README.md

 * BucketARN `string`

 ### BufferingHints
 * BufferingHints `object`: Describes hints for the buffering to perform before delivering data to the destination.
-Please note that these options are treated as hints, and therefore Kinesis Firehose may choose to use different values when it is optimal.
+These options are treated as hints, and therefore Kinesis Data Firehose might choose to use different values when it is optimal.
   * IntervalInSeconds [IntervalInSeconds](#intervalinseconds)
   * SizeInMBs [SizeInMBs](#sizeinmbs)